Mberic/experientialnft/README.md

 - Permissioned validator set
 - Reward distribution follows a fixed percentage for each validator
-- DApp fees are paid in TIA (support for other tokens later ).
+- DApp fees are paid in ETH (support for other tokens later).
 Payments are made to a multisig wallet owned by the validator set.
-The user must send the video & DApp fees using the same Celestia address [ These are 2 separate transactions ]

-Note : There's no constraint about both transactions being in the same block.
-Whenever tokens are sent to the multisig wallet, the validators check for a match with unminted NFTs

 ## Use cases